Omryuo/spotify-to-mp3-python/README.md

 If all goes well, you should see your playlist beginning to download in a folder with the same name.
 Enjoy!

+### Enhanced Spotify Playlist Downloader Script contains:
+- Added multiprocessing support for faster downloads.
+- Included functionality to download album art and embed it in MP3 files.
+- Improved error handling for better reliability.

 ## Modifications

 If you don't like inputting your Client ID, Client Secret, Username, and URI  every time, you can edit lines 96-99 in `spotify_to_mp3.py` to set the respective variables into a string containing your credentials instead of prompting with `input()`.
 For example, line 98 would become